-Learn About Being an Animal Geneticist
+What Does an Animal Geneticist Do?

 Animal geneticists are involved with studying genes and improving the heritability of desired traits—such as increased milk production in dairy cattle or higher carcass weight in beef cattle—in animal populations.

 Animal geneticists may focus on many areas within the field, and specific duties can vary widely depending on the nature of the geneticist’s type of employment.
 Generally, the job can require the ability to perform the following duties:

 Animal geneticists may find work with a variety of employers such as animal production facilities, pharmaceutical companies, private corporations, research labs, zoos, hatcheries, the federal government, or colleges and universities.